-SHP students in clinical programs are required by policy, to undergo a background check using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission, and again, prior to placement in a clinical rotation.
+Students in SHP programs are required by policy, to undergo a background check using the school's approved vendor, CastleBranch https://discover.castlebranch.com/, at the time of program admission, and again, prior to placement in a fieldwork I rotation.
 In addition, some sites are requiring the social media background check.
 This package code is different than the initial package code given.
 Instructions for requesting the background check and appropriate consent forms are provided to students by their programs.
 Please refer to the policy section of this handbook for the policy statement.